mganjoo/alisha-and-milind-wedding/website/src/events/ceremony.md

 ---
 shortName: "ceremony"
 title: "Ceremony"
-date: "2020-10-31T09:45:00"
+date: "2022-01-22T09:00:00"
-endDate: "2020-10-31T13:00:00"
+endDate: "2022-01-22T12:30:00"
-location: San Mateo Marriott, Main Entrance
+location: JW Marriott Las Vegas, Cascade Room
 attire: Indian festive or Western daytime formal
 subLocations:
+  - {
-  - { name: Baraat, date: "2020-10-31T09:45:00", location: "Main Entrance" }
+      name: Baraat,
+      date: "2022-01-22T09:00:00",
+      location: "Palms Tower Parking Lot",
+    }
-  - { name: "Ceremony", date: "2020-10-31T11:00:00", location: "Courtyard" }
+  - { name: "Ceremony", date: "2022-01-22T10:00:00", location: "Cascade Room" }
-  - { name: "Lunch", date: "2020-10-31T12:30:00", location: "Engage Ballroom" }
+  - { name: "Lunch", date: "2022-01-22T11:00:00", location: "Cascade Room" }
 plainText: >
   Join us for the baraat, or wedding procession, followed by the Hindu wedding ceremony and lunch.
 ---

-The festivities begin with the _baraat_, or wedding procession, which is Milind’s ~grand~ entrance to the ceremony featuring lively music and dance.
-Guests will meet at the hotel’s entrance and then will be guided to the starting point for the baraat.
-Alisha’s family will greet Milind’s family for the _milni_ ceremony, with the exchange of garlands.

-Following the milni, guests are invited to the Courtyard for the Hindu wedding ceremony &mdash; this is when Alisha and Milind actually get married!
-Light refreshments will be provided as guests arrive at the Courtyard, with lunch following the ceremony at the Engage Ballroom.
+We are off to an early start!
+Grab some coffee and light refreshments that will be waiting for you at the meeting spot for the _baraat_, or outdoor wedding procession.
+The baraat will be followed by the _milni_ ceremony, where Alisha’s family will greet Milind’s family.
+The indoor religious ceremony will then commence, followed by lunch.